awsdocs/aws-doc-sdk-examples/python/example_code/s3/file_transfer/README.rst

 Prerequisites
 -------------

-To run this example, you'll need:
+To run this example, you'll need the following:

-* an Amazon S3 bucket to hold uploaded objects
+* An Amazon S3 bucket to hold uploaded objects
-* a folder on your local drive to hold created and downloaded files
+* A folder on your local drive to hold created and downloaded files

 Objects and files created during the demonstration are cleaned up at the end.

 Usage
 -----

-Run the example from the command line:
+Run the example from the command line.

 .. code-block::